eatnuh/bglfj/README.md

 # Board Game Library For Java

-bglfj is a Java library for the components (cards, dice, pieces, boards, etc.) used in the board game and the rules of the game.
+bglfj is a Java library for the components (cards, dice, pieces, boards, etc.) used in the board game, player of game and the game.

 * requires JDK 1.8 or higher.